-Izocam Ticaret ve Sanayi Anonim Şirketi ("İzocam" or the "Company") was established in 1965.
+İzocam Ticaret ve Sanayi Anonim Şirketi ("İzocam" or the "Company") was established in 1965.
 The Company operates in production, import and export of glasswool, stonewool, mineral wool, glass fiber, expanded and extruded polystyrenes, elastomeric rubber, polyethylene, insulated and noninsulated roof and front panels, partition and mezzanine.

-As at 30 June 2010, by collection of shares traded on İstanbul Stock Exchange ("ISE") and collected shares of İzocam Holding in İzocam have reached to 95,07 percent.
-Together with 1.501.330.396 shares representing 61,1574 percent of paid-in capital of İzocam not traded on ISE and which İzocam Holding purchased from Koç Group on 29 November 2006 and 10 July 2007, 831.117.304 shares being traded on ISE and representing 33,92 percent of paid-in capital of İzocam, the shares of İzocam Holding in İzocam is 95,07 percent. İzocam Holding is a joint venture of Compagnie de Saint Gobain Group and Alghanim Group by 50 percent each.
+As at 31 December 2010, by collection of shares traded on İstanbul Stock Exchange ("ISE") and collected shares of İzocam Holding in İzocam have reached to 95.07 percent.
+Together with 1.501.330.396 shares representing 61.16 percent of paid-in capital of İzocam not traded on ISE (which İzocam Holding purchased from Koç Group on 29 November 2006) and on 10 July 2007, 831.117.304 shares being traded on ISE which represents 33.91 percent of paid-in capital of İzocam, the shares of İzocam Holding in İzocam is 95.07 percent. İzocam Holding is a joint venture of Compagnie de Saint Gobain Group and Alghanim Group by 50 percent each.

 The Company conducts some of its operations with the related party namely Saint Gobain Group and Alghanim Group of companies.
 The Company has several related parties as their customers and suppliers (Note 25).
 The Company is registered at CMB and its shares are listed in ISE since 15 April 1981.
-As at 31 March 2010, 38,85 percent of the shares of Izocam are publicly traded at ISE.
+As at 31 December 2010, 38.84 percent of the shares of Izocam are publicly traded at ISE.

-As at 30 June 2010, the average number of employees of the Company is 422 in which 184 (31 December 2009: 189) is comprised of white collar employees and 238 (31 December 2008: 244) is comprised of blue collar employees.
+As at 31 December 2010, the average number of employees of the Company is 432 in which 188 (31 December 2009: 189) is comprised white collar employees and 244 (31 December 2009: 244) is comprised blue collar employees.

-The address of the registered office of the Company is as follows: Organize Sanayi Bölgesi

-3. Cadde No.4 Yukarı Dudullu

-34775 Ümraniye İSTANBUL
+The address of the registered office of the Company is as follows: Organize Sanayi Bölgesi 3.
+Cadde No.4 Yukarı Dudullu 34775 Ümraniye İSTANBUL